 \begin{remark} The convexity of subcomplexes in a CAT(0) cube complex $Y$ can be stated with respect to hyperplanes.
 A subcomplex $P\subset Y$ is convex if and only if, for any two hyperplanes $h_1$, $h_2$ in $Y$ intersecting $P$ and intersecting each other, $h_1\cap h_2$ is contained in $P$. \end{remark}

 In the remaining part of this subsection, let $Y$ be a finite dimensional CAT(0) cube complex and let us investigate some kinds of convex subcomplexes of $Y$.
 Consider the real line $\mathbb{R}$ and the non-negative real line $\mathbb{R}_{\geq 0}$ as 1-dimensional cube complexes whose vertices correspond to integers.
 A \textit{singular geodesic} (a \textit{singular ray}, resp.) is the image of an isometric embedding $\mathbb{R}\hookrightarrow Y$ ($\mathbb{R}_{\geq 0}\hookrightarrow Y$, resp.).
-For a singular geodesic $\gamma$, the \textit{parallel set} $\mathbb{P}(\gamma)$ of $\gamma$ is the convex hull of the union of all the singular geodesics in $Y$ parallel to $\gamma$.
-By Lemma \ref{Projection} and Theorem 2.14 in Chapter II.2 of \cite{BH}, $\mathbb{P}(\gamma)$ has a product structure; $\mathbb{P}(\gamma)$ is isometric to the product of $\mathbb{R}$ and a CAT(0) cube complex.
+The \textit{parallel set} $\mathbb{P}(\gamma)\subset Y$ of a singular geodesic $\gamma$ is the convex hull of the union of all the singular geodesics parallel to $\gamma$.
+By Lemma \ref{Projection} (or Theorem 2.14 in Chapter II.2 of \cite{BH}), $\mathbb{P}(\gamma)$ has a product structure; $\mathbb{P}(\gamma)$ is isometric to the product of $\mathbb{R}$ and a CAT(0) cube complex.